Clint Mears: Career

-Clint competed in the Toyota Atlantic championship part-time in 1994 and full-time in 1995.
-In 1995 he finished 9th in the championship with a best finish of fifth in Toronto.
-In 1996 he was out of professional racing except for a failed attempt to make his NASCAR debut in a Craftsman Truck Series race at North Wilkesboro Speedway where he failed to qualify.
-In 1997 he moved to the Indy Lights series where he raced full-time as a teammate to his cousin; he finished eighth in points, scoring victories at the Milwaukee Mile, the same track as his father's first IndyCar win, and at California Speedway.
+Mears competed in the Toyota Atlantic championship part-time in 1994 and full-time in 1995.
+In 1995, he finished 9th in the championship with a best finish of fifth in Toronto.
+In 1996, he was out of professional racing except for a failed attempt to make his NASCAR debut in a Craftsman Truck Series race at North Wilkesboro Speedway where he failed to qualify.
+In 1997, he moved to the Indy Lights series where he raced full-time as a teammate to his cousin; he finished eighth in points, scoring victories at the Milwaukee Mile, the same track as his father's first IndyCar win, and at California Speedway.
 Mears returned to the series in 1998 but missed some races and in the races he did compete in only managed a best finish of eighth.
 This was the end of his professional racing career; he became a driving instructor at Irwindale Speedway, competing in a NASCAR Winston West Series event there; he intended to return to the Craftsman Truck Series during 2000 or 2001 with Core Motorsports, but a ride did not materialise.

-Clint also dabbled in off-road racing and motocross.
+Mears also dabbled in off-road racing and motocross.
 He returned to amateur motocross in 2012 at the age of 39 after a lengthy absence.